 Wanting to have control and power over people is one of the main causes of relationship conflicts.
 This generally happens when one person enjoys feeling superior to another.

-The solution, however, is to try putting yourself in your partner’s shoes instead of trying to control them.
+The solution, however, is to try putting yourself in your partner’s shoes instead of trying to control them and indulge in power struggles.
 What couples need to remember here is that intimidation drives out any intimacy in the relationship, while empathy and respect for each other encourage it.

 We often get so obsessed with our desires that we forget how our decisions affect others.
 This is true for any kind of relationship.
 In relationships, couples often have conflicts when one partner fails to think of the other person when making decisions.